Two Men

 For some reason, these four words scare us.
 But should they?
 If we believe God created everything, then when we hear a bird singing or see a flower push up through the soil, this is the will of God.

 Another thing that is the will of God is love.
 When Moses got some commandments from the Lord, the first thing on his mind was love.
 In fact, Jesus said, “You only really need two commandments, Love God, love others.”
 John later writes, “God is Love.”
 Jesus said, “I’ve got a new commandment for you.”
 Wow, here it comes.
 Another commandment.
 I knew it.
 “Love each other like I have loved you.”
 Oh.
-He couldn’t give it until he demonstrated over and over how much he loved them.
+He gave it after he demonstrated over and over how much he loved them.
 This is the will of God: love.
-And Jesus says, “Not just any love will do: Love like I love.
+And Jesus says, “Not just any love will do: Love like I love.”

 We focus on Jesus in the garden.
 Not my will but yours.
 But what about the rest of the time?
 When Jesus was healing, and teaching and demonstrating the love of God?
 Did he strain at this?
 No, he did the will of God with joy.
 He compared it to eating food.
 It was satisfying to him.